federicoding/TestTechnique/README.md

 This folder contains the Technical Test I had to realize for an interview (without mentioning the company I'm doing it for).

-I do realize that I started (and did, in fact) all of the work in French, and juste switched to English for this Readme.
+I do realize that I started (and did, in fact) all of the work in French, and just switched to English for this Readme.
 Please excuse me for that.

 ## The questions